ats-lang/ATS-CodeBook/RECIPE/README.md

 ## ReadFromSTDIN

-This example demonstrates a stream-based approach to handling input from the user.
+This example demonstrates a stream-based approach to constructing an interactive program that handles input from the user.